 A. Introduction

 Insurance is a business that sells a promise to pay upon the occurrence of a future event.
-Policyholders may submit claims many years into the future on covered losses incurred during the policy period requiring insurers to record a liability for these incurred but not reported claims.
+Policyholders may submit claims many years into the future on covered losses incurred during the policy period resulting in obligations for insurers that need to be reserved for to ensure payment of claims when they come due.
 As such, it is nearly impossible for an insurer to decide to discontinue writing a certain line of business and pay off all its legal obligations to its policyholders because there are almost always unknown potential future policyholder obligations that have not yet been reported.
-Policies previously written on a line of business that is no longer being written creates a block of business that may no longer be the focus of the insurer’s business model and left to slowly runoff.
+Policies previously written on a line of business that is no longer being written creates a block of business that may no longer be the focus of the insurer’s business model and left to pay its claims as they come due over time.
 For some insurance companies, runoff business1 remains embedded with the core business without the ability to segregate the runoff business.
+Please note that the NAIC has yet to finalize a definition on this matter and is only included within this paper to provide some basis for comprehension; however note that some business continues to have premium being collected but is referred to in run-off (e.g. LTC insurance).
 There are even runoff specialists that have developed within the insurance industry that specialize in handling these old blocks of business.

-Until recently, U.S. insurance companies wanting to restructure their liabilities had been limited to sale, reinsurance/loss portfolio transfers or individual policy novation.
-Other than individual policy novation, these solutions do not provide finality as the ultimate liability remain with the original insurer.
-The only way to transfer a block of business with finality is an individual policy novation.
+Until recently, U.S. insurance companies wanting to restructure their liabilities had been limited to sale, reinsurance/loss portfolio transfers or policy novation.
+Other than individual policy novation, these solutions do not provide finality as the ultimate liability remains with the original insurer.
+The only way to transfer a block of business with finality is an individual policy novation or a policy commutation.
 However, the current process of novating individual policies is considered by the industry to be inconsistent among the states, cumbersome, time-consuming, and expensive.
 The industry suggests that in many instances it will be impossible to obtain positive consent to a novation from all policyholders, especially on older books of business where policyholders are difficult to locate.

 The NAIC has addressed aspects of this issue in the following two previous white papers.
 In 1997, the Liability-Based Restructuring Working Group of the NAIC Financial Condition (EX4) Subcommittee issued a paper titled “Liability-Based Restructuring White Paper.”
 (See Attachment 1.)
 The white paper focused on the efforts by property and casualty insurers attempting to wall off “material exposures to asbestos, pollution and health hazard (APH) claims and other long-tail liabilities2” from current insurer operations.
 The white paper achieves this focus by inclusion of various section on related topics as well as multiple appendixes.
 In 2009, the Restructuring Mechanisms for Troubled Companies Subgroup of the Financial Condition (E) Committee issued a white paper titled “Alternative Mechanisms for Troubled Companies.”
 (See Attachment 2.)
 The white paper focuses on troubled companies although it also addresses the statutory restructuring mechanisms available in the United States (“US”) at that time.
 This white paper similar to the 1997 white paper, also includes a number of sections on related topics as well as multiple appendixes.